spion/spion.github.com/src/documents/posts/why-i-am-switching-to-promises.html.md

 ## But promises are unnecessarily complicated!

-Promises are actually pretty simple, its just that the usual terminology used to explain them is complicated.
+Yes, the terminology used to explain promises can often be confusing.
+But promises themselves are actually pretty simple.
 Here is a straight-forward guide that uses known principles and analogies from node (remember, the focus is on simplicity, not correctness):

-Promises are objects that have a `.then` method.
-The `.then` method takes 2 callbacks, a success callback and an error callback.
-When one of these two callbacks returns a value or throws an exception, `.then` must behave in a way that enables stream-like chaining and simplified error handling.
-Lets explain that behavior through examples:
+Promises are objects that have a `then` method.
+Unlike node functions, which take a single callback, the `then` method of a promise can take two
+callbacks: a success callback and an error callback.
+When one of these two callbacks returns a value or throws an exception, `then` must behave in a way that enables stream-like chaining and simplified error handling.
+Lets explain that behavior of `then` through examples:

 Imagine that node's `fs` was wrapped to work in this manner.
 This is pretty easy to do - bluebird already does something like that with